stephanebachelier/backbone.syphon/apidoc.md

 bad data from getting serialized to your object.

-The most common use of this is to ensure radio button groups are only serialized by the one radio button that is selected, within the group.
+The most common use of this is to ensure radio button groups are only serialized by the one radio button that is selected, within the group, defaulting to `null` value if no button is selected.
 This behavior is built in by default (see below).

 ### Assigning Your Own Validator